 SABR 50: Transportation Tips and Area Attractions

-SABR 50 will be held August 17-21, 2022, at the Hyatt Regency Inner Harbor hotel in downtown Baltimore.
-We hope you’ll join us for what promises to be a spectacular SABR 50 convention!
+SABR 50 was held August 17-21, 2022, at the Hyatt Regency Inner Harbor hotel in downtown Baltimore.

 Members of the host Baltimore Babe Ruth Chapter have compiled a list of transportation tips to help visitors and convention attendees enjoy their stay in Baltimore.
 If you have any questions during your stay, please don’t hesitate to ask a friendly SABR 50 volunteer for assistance.

 For more information on Baltimore’s award-winning restaurants, upcoming events, and other attractions, go to baltimore.org.

 Directions to Hyatt Regency Inner Harbor Baltimore

 The Hyatt Regency Inner Harbor is conveniently located at 300 Light Street on the Inner Harbor waterfront, just 10 miles from Baltimore-Washington International Airport with public transportation nearby; click here for a map and directions.

 - Rental Cars: From the BWI airport rental car facility (7432 New Ridge Rd., Hanover, MD), follow signs for I-195 W via State Highway 170 and go west on I-195 for 5 miles.
 Take I-95 North for 7.5 miles and use the right 2 lanes to take exit 53 for I-395 North toward Downtown/Inner Harbor.
 Take I-395 North for 0.2 miles past M&T Bank Stadium and Camden Yards, and continue on W. Conway Street.
 Turn left on S. Charles St. and the Hyatt Regency hotel driveway will be on the right.